 In 2012, she was the recipient of the first Chris Hondros Fund Award for the “commitment, willingness and sacrifice shown in her work.”

-Andrea currently splits her time between Afghanistan the United States and is available for photography and multimedia assignments.
+Andrea is currently based in Mexico City and is available for photography and multimedia assignments.

 "WAR/PHOTOGRAPHY: Images of Armed Conflict and Its Aftermath"